-#ReadingBlackout: Children's Books Written by African American Authors
+#ReadingBlackout: Over 50 Marvelous Children's Books by Black Authors or Illustrators

-Have you accepted the #ReadingBlackout challenge by Booktuber Denise D. Cooper?
-Denise challenged herself to read books by Black authors for a year.
-We thought it was a wonderful idea!
-We've decided to accept the challenge and read children’s books written by Black authors for Black History Month.
+Have you you heard of the #ReadingBlackout challenge by Booktuber Denise D. Cooper?
+She challenged herself to only read books by Black authors for a year.
+We decided to accept the challenge and read children’s books written by Black authors or illustrators for Black History Month.
 Here's a great article about the challenge from BookRiot.

 WHY IT'S IMPORTANT: